Hans Jeschonnek: War on the Soviet Union

 Milch replaced Udet after the latter's suicide and strove to increase production.
 In the OKL, there remained considerable scepticism as to the size of the plan.
 In March 1942, Jeschonnek objected to Milch's call for increases in fighter production.
 Jeschonnek purportedly said, "I do not know what I should do with more than 360 fighters!"
 By June 1942, Jeschonnek had modified his view and agreed on a need for a monthly production of at least 900 fighters by the winter of 1943/44.
 One historian wrote, "in view of the attrition rates of 1940 and 1941, Jeschonnek's March comment can only be described as remarkable."
 Jeschonnek maintained the Luftwaffe was an offensive weapon and though he sympathised with Adolf Galland, General der Jagdflieger, he continued to build assault units and develop ground-attack pilots at the expense of the Jadgwaffe.
 Jeschonnek was firmly of the view that the defeat of the Soviet Union, not air defence, was the prerequisite to a successful prosecution of the war.
 Hitler and Göring supported the dominance of the bomber over fighter production.

 Through 1942, the size of the Luftwaffe on the Eastern Front diminished.
 In mid-November the Battle of Stalingrad headed towards disaster when several Axis armies were encircled.
 In an attempt to regain lost prestige, Göring assured Hitler the armies could be supplied by air.
 Jeschonnek and the general staff agreed to the airlift with scarcely a comment.
 On the 24 November Richthofen noted a series of conversations in which he urged an immediate breakout.
 Jeschonnek apparently had no opinion.
 His silence ensured the OKH received no air staff support in its effort to persuade Hitler to abandon Stalingrad and left the air arm with an impossible task of re-supplying the army in the pocket.

 It transpired that Hitler and Jeschonnek had met at the Berghof days before to discuss the matter.
 Jeschonnek assured Hitler that the Demyansk pocket could be repeated with adequate aircraft and airfields.
 Hitler preferred to keep the army in Stalingrad and order Manstein to break into the city, after declaring in September that the German army would not be forced away.
 Jeschonnek quickly recognised his mistake when planning the technicalities of the air lift and urged Göring to warn Hitler the required tonnage could not be delivered, but his superior regarded it as too late and refused.
 Göring had given his word to Hitler and forbade Jeschonnek to say anything.
 Göring telephoned Hitler to reassure him, and even referred Hitler to Milch if he had any doubts about the details.
-In 1946, Milch learned of this conversation and remarked in his diary, "deceit plus incompetence equals one Reichsmarschal!"
+In 1946, Milch learned of this conversation and remarked in his diary, "deceit plus incompetence equals one Reichsmarschall!"
 None of the general staff seemed to appreciate the atrocious conditions the air lift crews were forced to operate in.
 During the entire siege, the only senior officers to go to the front were von Richthofen and Milch.
 The latter was deprecated by other Luftwaffe generals as being "just a civilian."